1. Stubs

 Conceptual

-Here we have a diagram showing how there is a 1 to many relationship between templates and stubs.
+Here we have a diagram showing how there is a one-to-many relationship between templates and stubs.

 Practical